Skip to content

 That’s almost 10% in two years!

-TVA is making it harder for customers to make ends meet and it’s because of its insatiable desire for a massive methane gas expansion.
+TVA is making it harder for customers to make ends meet because it is stubbornly clinging to plans for a massive methane gas expansion.
 During the past few years, TVA has proposed eight new methane gas plants that require hundreds of miles of pipelines to deliver gas to the plants.

 Methane gas would increase costs for TVA customers because of its unstable price on the international gas market.
 Since TVA passes its fuel costs on to customers, electric bills are skyrocketing in the region.